SpiritBaker/Difficulty-and-AI/README.md

 - AI Pope can now use the Investigate Heresy button, with 10 years cd on it.
 - AI will get less Army professionalism from hiring generals.
 - Increased Autonomy and Harsh treatment interactions are disabled for AI.
+- Random events that generate Generals with high army tradition would have lower outcomes for AI.
 - Various small AI fixes.